 To manage bugs, you first need to find them using a Jira bug reporting tool.
 Bug reporting tools help you find and record the bugs.
 They can also give you insight into more detailed info that you may not have access to.
 This could help you identify the cause of the problems in a faster and more efficient manner.

-Instabug is an SDK that offers three main products: bug reporting, crash reporting, and APM.
-It is best known for its “Shake to Send” feature, an intuitive user gesture that automatically activates bug reports from within the apps on which Instabug is installed.
+Instabug is a made-for-mobile platform that offers a comprehensive suite of products, including Bug Reporting, Crash Reporting, App Preformance Monitoring, Session Replay, Release Management, App Ratings and Reviews, and In-App Surveys.
+It is known for its Shake-to-Send feature, an intuitive user gesture that automatically activates bug reports from within the apps on which Instabug is installed.

 With each bug report, Instabug automatically captures a screenshot that users can annotate by drawing on, blurring, and magnifying parts of it.
 Users can also attach further screenshots, voice notes, and screen recordings of the app to provide further context for the bug.
 In addition, Instabug automatically sends detailed user data to developers, including the user steps needed to reproduce each bug and network request logs.